Anti-Revolutionary Party: 1945–1980

-After World War II the ARP returned to Dutch politics.
+After World War II, the ARP returned to Dutch politics.
 The anti-revolutionary Jo Meynen was minister of War, albeit without support of his parliamentary party.

-In the 1946 election Jan Schouten led the party.
+In the 1946 election, Jan Schouten led the party.
 It lost four seats.
-During the formation in became clear that the ARP could not govern: it strongly opposed the decolonisation of the Dutch Indies.
+During the formation, it became clear that the ARP could not govern: it strongly opposed the decolonisation of the Dutch Indies.
 It saw maintenance of the Dutch colonial empire as necessary for the continued wealth and power of the Netherlands.
 The Labour Party (PvdA) and the Catholics however favoured decolonisation, under heavy pressure from the United States.
 For six years the ARP was relatively isolated.
-In 1944 a theological conflict within the Reformed Churches in the Netherlands led to a break between the Reformed Church and the Reformed Churches (liberated).
-This also had political repercussions, as in 1948 the Reformed Political League was set up by members of the liberated churches.
+In 1944, a theological conflict within the Reformed Churches in the Netherlands led to a break between the Reformed Church and the Reformed Churches (liberated).
+This also had political repercussions; in 1948, the Reformed Political League was set up by members of the liberated churches.
 They were unable to win seats until 1963.
 The party remained stable in the 1948 election and remained in opposition.

-After the 1952 election the ARP returned to the cabinet, which consisted of the confessional ARP, CHU, KVP and the social democratic PvdA, led by the social democrat Drees.
+After the 1952 election, the ARP returned to the cabinet, which consisted of the confessional ARP, CHU, KVP and the social democratic PvdA, led by the social democrat Drees.
 Jelle Zijlstra became minister of economic affairs.
 In the 1956 election in which Jelle Zijlstra became political leader the ARP kept its 10% of the vote, but due to the enlargement of the House of Representatives it got 15 seats.
 A conflict between the PvdA and the KVP caused the early downfall of the cabinet.
 The ARP remained part of the care-taker cabinet led by Louis Beel.
 In the 1959 election the ARP lost another seat.
 It continued to be part of the cabinet, now led by Jan de Quay.
 The three confessional parties were joined by the conservative liberal People's Party for Freedom and Democracy.